wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

 **To create a dynamic routing gateway**

-1. From the Azure Management Portal, click **DASHBOARD** from the top of the page.
+1. From the Azure Classic Management Portal, click **DASHBOARD** from the top of the page.
 2. Click **CREATE GATEWAY** from the bottom of the page.
 3. Click **YES** to confirm.
 Wait until the gateway is created.
 4. Click **DASHBOARD** from the top.
 You will see a visual diagram of the virtual network: